 Adding even a cup of whole wheat flour to your sandwich bread loaves gives them a bit more structure and flavor and improves their quality.
 Or use another flour like rye or semolina for even more variety.

 You can change up your sandwich breads by adding toppings like sesame seeds, poppy seeds, or salt.
 Or use add-ins to the dough like raisins, herbs, or seeds.

-If you make any of these breads for sandwiches, please leave a comment or rating.
-And share a pic of your sandwich on Instagram!
+If you make any of these types of breads for sandwiches, please leave a comment or rating.
+And tag @uglyducklingbakery with your sandwiches and sandwich bread photos on Instagram!

 Are you an adventurous home cook looking for inspiration in your weeknight meals and weekend baking?